douglasgreen/outlines/computing/computer_programming/code_reviews.md

 ## The Process of Code Reviews

 The process of code reviews involves several steps and engages different participants, each with specific roles and responsibilities.
-It\'s a collaborative effort aimed at improving the quality and maintainability of code.
-Here\'s an overview:
+It's a collaborative effort aimed at improving the quality and maintainability of code.
+Here's an overview:

 ### Steps Involved in a Code Review